klusta-team/spikedetekt/docs/fileformat_new.md

 The HDF5 **KLD** files contain all non-spiking (raw or filtered) information.

   * `.raw.KLD`:
+      * `/metadata`: a *group*, duplicate from KLX.
+Since the KLX is always created after the KLD, and the dead channels should only be specified at the level of the KLD file (KwikSkope), we will always have the same information in the two files.
       * `/data_raw`: [EArray](http://pytables.github.io/usersguide/libref/homogenous_storage.html#the-earray-class)(Int16, (duration*freq, nchannels)) with the raw data on all channels

   * `.high.KLD`: